 - Masks are mandatory for all international and domestic flights, including within airports.
 All travellers must read the Australian Health Protection Principal Committee (AHPPC) statement on safe air travel – enhancing end-to-end mitigations – international.

-- All travellers must also check the information on the new Australian Travel Declaration (ATD) requirement and fill out their online ATD declaration no later than 72 hours prior to departure and no earlier than one week before departure.
+- All travellers must also check the information on the Australian Travel Declaration (ATD) requirement and fill out their online ATD declaration no later than 72 hours prior to departure and no earlier than one week before departure.
 Your declaration will help stop the spread of COVID-19 in Australia and assist Australian authorities in their contact tracing and quarantine planning.
 The ATD declaration is not mandatory, however, failure to complete it may cause delays at check-in and on arrival in Australia.
 Airlines will prompt you to complete your ATD declaration prior to boarding.
 Once an ATD application is submitted, applicants should receive a response within hours detailing their COVID-19 risk rating which will range from Green (eligibility for a quarantine-free flight), Blue (requiring to undertake mandatory quarantine on arrival) to Red (travellers who will have answered yes to either having COVID-19 symptoms or being in contact with someone with COVID-19 in the past 14 days).
 For more information for travellers arriving in the green and red travel zone, please see the advice for international travellers available on the website of the Australian Department of Health.

-- Foreign nationals currently in the French Pacific and who are seeking to travel to or transit through Sydney must also check the website of the Department of Home Affairs for the most up-to-date information regarding their situation and apply for a visa where required and an exemption to come to Australia or transit Australia.
+- Foreign nationals who are seeking to travel to or transit through Sydney must also check the website of the Department of Home Affairs for the most up-to-date information regarding their situation and apply for a visa where required and an exemption to come to Australia or transit Australia.
 All travellers arriving or transiting in Sydney also need to check the website of the New South Wales Department of Health and apply for an exemption to the 14-day mandatory quarantine to facilitate their onward travel.
 Australian States and territories can apply their own travel restrictions and you should check the latest information on the websites of relevant State authorities before travelling.

 - Australian citizens and permanent residents of Australia, as well as Canadian citizens and permanent residents of Canada still in New Caledonia, seeking to return to Australia or Canada are encouraged to register their details with us at [email protected].
 Stay up to date with and follow the advice of local authorities.
 Stay also up to date with the Australian travel advice for New Caledonia on Smartraveller and the Canadian travel advice for New Caledonia and monitor news on our Facebook page at L’AustralieEnNouvelleCaledonie.

 - New Caledonian borders remain closed to all non-residents and all commercial flights, cruises and private yacht arrivals remain suspended.
 Aircalin is the only airline currently authorised to travel to and from New Caledonia, with flights currently operating to Australia (Sydney) and Japan (Tokyo).
 Entry to New Caledonia requires the joint approval of the French High Commission in New Caledonia and of the Government of New Caledonia.
 All travellers arriving in New Caledonia must undertake a mandatory 14-day quarantine at facilities designated by the Government of New Caledonia and fees may apply.
 Quarantine may be shortened for travellers who will have been vaccinated with vaccines approved for travel by New Caledonian health authorities.
 Please check with local authorities on the conditions and regulations applicable to your circumstances.

 - For further information on, and assistance with, entry and quarantine conditions to New Caledonia, please check the websites of the French High Commission in New Caledonia and of the Government of New Caledonia (including main facts in English).
 Please also contact the nearest French diplomatic or consular mission in Australia or the French diplomatic or consular mission in your country of residence for further advice where required.
 Please also contact your airline, cruise line, port agent, travel provider or employer as appropriate.